edgehog-device-manager/edgehog/doc/pages/ota_updates/ota_update_concepts.md

 that once testers in the `beta` Update Channel validate the Base Image, the exact same Base Image will be used to update devices in the `default` Update Channel.

-It's possible to automatically assign an Update Channel to one or more [Groups](core_concepts.html#group).

 ## Update Campaign

 An Update Campaign is the operation that tracks the distribution of a specific Base Image to all devices belonging to an Update Channel.

-Each Update Channel can have only one live campaign at a time for a specific System Model, so creating a new campaign implicitly replaces the old one if it was still active.

 An Update Campaign can define additional constraints about which devices can be updated (e.g. minimum current version, force downgrade, etc).